PaulioRandall/firefly-go/spec/firefly-v1-interesting-times.md

 1. Whitespace is ignored and used only to separate non-terminal symbols
 2. Linefeeds `\n` are not considered whitespace
 3. Each instruction starts at the first non-whitespace symbol on a line
+4. Lines with only whitespace or no characters are called empty statements
-4. Each instruction is terminated by a linefeed `\n`, the linefeed is consumed in the process
+5. Each instruction is terminated by a linefeed `\n`, the linefeed is consumed in the process
-5. Each instruction is a mathematical calculation
+6. Each instruction is a mathematical calculation except for empty statements
-6. The result of each instruction is printed, on its own line, to the standard output
+7. The result of each instruction is printed, on its own line, to the standard output with empty statements printing nothing except for a linefeed
-7. Instructions are performed in the order specified within a scroll
+8. Instructions are performed in the order specified within a scroll
-8. If an error is encountered it is printed to the error output and the program will immediately terminate
+9. If an error is encountered it is printed to the error output and the program will immediately terminate